Wordlist

 The product choice principle is defined in Chapter 2, Section 6 of the Environmental Code.
 The principle is also called the product choice principle.
 Persons who pursue an activity or take a measure, or intend to do so, shall avoid using or selling chemical products or biotechnical organisms that may involve risks to human health or the environment if products or organisms that are assumed to be less dangerous can be used instead.
 The same requirement shall

-or a biotechnical organism.
+apply to articles that contain or are treated with a chemical product or a biotechnical organism.
 The Environmental Code applies to everyone.
 A consumer is, thus, responsible to find less dangerous alternatives, also non chemical.

 PVC